Norway Rat

 Can rats chew through concrete?

 Norway rats can gnaw through soft concrete, cinder block, and most building materials.
-They cannot gnaw through properly cured concrete but will exploit existing cracks and gaps.
+They can't chew through properly cured concrete, but they'll exploit any crack or gap that's already there.
+That's why sealing existing openings is the first line of defense.

 Similar Pests